Rebaccamin/triple_retriever/README.md

 ## reader model

-  We conduct the reader model[same to path retriever](https://github.com/AkariAsai/learning_to_retrieve_reasoning_paths/tree/master/reader) of over the extracted document path for HotPotQA dataset.
+  We conduct the reader model [same to path retriever](https://github.com/AkariAsai/learning_to_retrieve_reasoning_paths/tree/master/reader) of over the extracted document path for HotPotQA dataset.
+  The f1 score: 78.92